does lying on your stomach help digestion?

 Training Yourself to Sleep on Your Left Side

-Falling asleep on your left side is only half the battle for a good night’s rest.
+Falling asleep on your left side is only half the battle.
 Many people move and roll over in their sleep, so you may find yourself lying on your back, stomach, or right side without realizing it.

-You’ll need spare pillows to train yourself to sleep on your left side; these don’t need to be ornate or elaborate.
+You’ll need spare pillows to train yourself to sleep on your left side.
 Keep your most supportive pillows for resting your head on.
-Use the remainder as follows.
+Use the remainder as follows:

 • Place pillows behind your upper back.
 That way, if you start to roll onto your back, you’ll meet a barrier of resistance that springs you onto your side again.